alwinb/Ess/README.md

 # API

-The API is split in two parts.
-There is a high level interface that works similar the the RegExp object, and a more low-level interface that exposes the algebraic operations on Ess expressions.
+The API is split into two parts.
+There is a somewhat low-level interface that exposes the algebraic operations on Ess decision diagrams, and a more high level interface that works similar the the RegExp object.

 ## Ess Algebra

-A single Store class, which is a store for reduced, ordered Ess decision diagrams.
-The Store has methods that implements the Ess-algebra operations on elements in the store.
-In addition it has number of methods for memory management and traversal/ store inspection.
+The more low-level interface consists of a single Store class, which is used to store reduced, ordered Ess decision diagrams and provides methods that corespond to the algebraic operations on them.

+### Ess.Store

 - constructor ()
+- apply ([op, ...args])
+- eval (ast)

+The following properties and methods correspond to the constants and operations of the Ess algebra.
+These result in integers that serve as references back into the store:

 - top
 - bottom, bot
 - boolean
 - number
 - string
 - value (v)
+- lt (n), lte (n), gte (n), gt (n)
 - not (ref)
 - and (ref1, ref2)
 - or (ref1, ref2)
 - then (ref1, ref2)
 - iff (ref1, ref2)

-## High level API

-- class EssExp
+### EssExp

+The more high level API consists of a single EssExp class, and a function _ess_ that can be used to create EssExp objects via tagged template literals.

 - constructor (string)
 - isTop
 - isBottom
 - test (input)
 - assert (inpput)

-There is also a function _ess_ that can be used to create EssExp objects with tagged template literals.

 ### Examples